joerx/browserify-fu/Readme.md

 stuff like Coffeescript sources to be translated to JS.
 We use ES2015 to ES5 for a sample.

 - Instructions for browserify via https://babeljs.io/docs/setup/#browserify
-- Simply hook `babelify` into the transformation pipe and enjoy ES2015 awesomeness
+- Install `babelify` via npm, hook it into the transformation pipe and enjoy ES2015 awesomeness
+- CLI: use `-t` flag to add transforms: `browserify main.js -t babelify -o bundle.js`

 ## v0.4 Build Systems